 Ecolint's third campus, Campus des Nations, built in 2005, reached maximum capacity in only a few years.
 In order to increase the space available and to improve the learning conditions of the 980 students currently enrolled at the campus, a new wing has been added to the original building.

-Students and staff have already moved into their new quarters as of September 2011, but the building was officially inaugurated on Thursday 6 October in front of representatives from the Grand-Saconnex communal authorities, the Governing Board, Campus Principals and the new Director General of Ecolint, Mrs Vicky Tuck.
+The building was officially inaugurated on Thursday 6 October in front of representatives from the Grand-Saconnex communal authorities, the Governing Board, Campus Principals and the Director General of Ecolint, Mrs Vicky Tuck.

 Additonal teaching spaces

 Constructed in the style of the original five-storey building, the new wing is completely integrated with the old.
 It houses new classrooms, two additional science laboratories, an extension of the libraries (both primary and secondary), a new sports hall, a basketball court on the roof, a meeting room, a PGCE International room for teachers-in-training, as well as the central administration offices.